fzero/fzero.ca/source/_posts/2013-10-20-the-async-web.markdown

 Take out the mandatory callback on Javascript and it's pretty much the same code.
 You have to pass errors around and handle them manually; Go doesn't have exceptions _by design_ and Javascript's asynchronous behavior _breaks them_.
 The main difference is Go gives you the _option_ of [running functions asynchronously](https://gobyexample.com/goroutines) instead of _forcing callbacks_ due to bad design.

-Another similarity: neither Javascript nor Go have a class-based object model.
+Another similarity: neither Javascript or Go have a class-based object model.
 Javascript uses objects that work pretty much like associative arrays in PHP (or hashes in Ruby, or dictionaries in Python).
 They're not _really_ objects derived from classes - they just kinda sorta work like them.

 ``` javascript
 // Defining a rectangle object